 Prepare the crust:

-• Preheat the oven to 350 degrees.
-Place the inserts into the bottom of each of the (12) cavities of a mini cheesecake pan, and spray with cooking spray.
+• Preheat the oven to 350 degrees F. Place the inserts into the bottom of each of the (12) cavities of a mini cheesecake pan, and spray with cooking spray.
 Set aside.

-1 cup gingersnap cookie crumbs, 4 tablespoons unsalted butter, pinch of salt
+1 cup gingersnap cookie crumbs, 4 tablespoons unsalted butter, 1/8 teaspoon salt

-8 ounces cream cheese, 1/2 cup granulated sugar, 1 large egg, 2 tablespoons Greek yogurt or sour cream, 2 tablespoons fresh lemon juice, 1 tablespoon lemon zest, 1 teaspoon pure vanilla extract
+8 ounces cream cheese, 1/2 cup granulated sugar, 1 large egg, 2 tablespoons sour cream, 2 tablespoons fresh lemon juice, 1 tablespoon lemon zest, 1 teaspoon pure vanilla extract

 • Cool 20 minutes on a wire rack, then using your finger, push up through the hole in the bottom of each cheesecake and remove each one.
 Use a knife to loosen the sides if necessary — I didn't have to.
 Remove the metal insert if they're easy to remove at this point, and cool completely in the refrigerator for 2 hours or overnight.